beclab/Terminus/README.md

 💻**Personal data repository**: Securely store, sync, and manage your photos, documents, and important files in a unified storage and access anywhere. <br>

-🛠️ **Self-hosted workspace**: Create a free, powerful workspace for your team or family with open source selfhosted alternatives. <br>
+🛠️ **Self-hosted workspace**: Create a free, powerful workspace for your team or family with open source self-hosted alternatives. <br>

 🎥 **Private media server**: Host your own streaming services with your personal media collections. <br>